nykevinwong/leetcode-review/interview-prep-notes/javascript-200-questions.md

 No, it can't.  arguments only works in a regular function, not arrow function.
 An arrow function doesn’t have its own this value and the arguments object.
 Therefore, you should not use it as an event handler, a method of an object, a method of a class, or a prototype method, or when you have a function that uses the arguments object.

+# Number.NEGATIVE_INFINITY vs Number.POSITIVE_INFINITY
+any Javascript value which cannot fit in 64-bit format will return infinity.
+It cannot hold the value.
+The value is larger than 64-bit.